 - 2014: Laureate of the EPFL Doctorate Award 2014 (only two laureates amongst 403 Ph.D. theses defended university-wide), from the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
 The award citation reads:

 For his contributions to the statistical modeling of extreme values, and in particular for his path-breaking study of space-time extremal rainfall, encompassing statistical theory, methods, and computations.

 - 2010: 1st prize: Ph.D. poster competition at the Workshop on Environmetrics, NCAR, Boulder CO, US.

 - 2009: 2nd prize: M.S. project poster competition, Institute of Mathematics, Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.

-- 2019-present: Associate Editor for the Econometrics and Statistics (EcoSta) journal.
+- 2022-present: Associate Editor for Statistics and Computing

 - 2019-present: Associate Editor for the Journal of Agricultural, Biological and Environmental Statistics (JABES).

 - 2017-present: Associate Editor for the Extremes journal.

 - 2020-2021: Associate Editor for the Journal of the Korean Statistical Society (JKSS)